Frequently Asked Questions

 Pacific Rim HVN groups are open to non-professional supporters even if they attend without the person they support.
 In other words, non-professional supporters are allowed to attend by themselves.

 That being said, we have a set of expectations and guidelines for supporters.

 Before you read our guidelines, we want to be clear that Pacific Rim HVN is a friendly and forgiving community that believes in your capacity to learn and grow.
 If you forget to follow some of these principles at first, we understand.
 It takes time to adjust to a new way of being.
 We take a realistic approach toward learning a new set of attitudes and vocabulary that depart noticeably from the language of mainstream mental health.

-Here are our requests/guidelines for supporters in group:
+Here are our requests/guidelines for non-professional supporters in group:

 1.)
 We request that supporters adhere to the Pacific Rim HVN Charter.

 - We do not assume illness